Chapter 1: This Venerable One is Dead

 Xue Meng turned around, his figure becoming one with the night, and strode towards the brightly lit Wushan Palace.

-Everyone made him out to be some hideous demon with three heads and six arms, but in truth, he was actually very good-looking.
+Everyone made him out to be some kind of hideous demon with three heads and six arms, but in truth, he was actually very good-looking.
 The bridge of his nose had a gentle curve, and his lips were pale yet full.
 His natural features were gentle and sweet.
 By appearance alone, anyone would think he was a good and kind person.

-Upon seeing his face, Xue Meng knew he had indeed taken poison.
+At the sight of his face, Xue Meng knew he had indeed taken poison.
 He didn’t know what he was feeling.
 He looked like he wanted to say something, opening his mouth to speak, but no words came out.
 In the end, he only clenched his fists, simply asking, “Where is Shizun?”

 “…What?”